licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 Regression tests are essentially created for each object to ensure that their output does not vary on a relevant test case.
 For example, each function or each auxiliary kernel is tested on a simple Cartesian mesh to make sure the field it produces is consistently the same.
-Components are often tested in the minimal configuration sufficient to satisfy the test requirement, to prove conservation of mass and momentum for example for a flow channel.
+Components are often tested in the minimal configuration sufficient to satisfy the test requirement, for example, to prove conservation of mass and energy on a flow channel.

-Finally, the test suite includes numerous Jacobian tests to prove the correctness of the implementation of the components with regards to computing the Jacobian of the nonlinear system.
-This implementation has historically been difficult, but exact numerical Jacobians are now computed in THM using automatic differentiation [@lindsay2021automatic].

 # Demonstration